kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 ```

 The interceptor should observe the eviction request objects that match the pods that the interceptor
-manages (e.g. through a labelSelector or ownerReferences).
-It should start the eviction process only
+manages (e.g. through labels and labelSelector).
+It should start the eviction process only if it
-if it observes the `.status.activeInterceptorName` in the EvictionRequest object that matches the
+observes the `.status.activeInterceptorName` in the EvictionRequest object that matches the `name`
-`name` it previously set in the pod's `.spec.evictionInterceptors`.
-And also if there is
+it previously set in the pod's `.spec.evictionInterceptors`.
+And also if there is no `Complete=True`
-no `Complete=True` condition in `.status.conditions`.
+condition in `.status.conditions`.

 If the interceptor is not interested in intercepting/evicting the pod anymore, it should set
 `.status.activeInterceptorCompleted=true`.
 If the interceptor is unable to respond to the eviction